kawilliams8/BYOB/pull_request_template.md

-# Pull Request Template

 ## Summary

 Description of the change and issue being fixed.
 Include relevant motivation and context, and list any dependencies.

-Fixes # (issue)

 ## Type of change

-Please delete options that are not relevant.
+Delete options that are not relevant.

 - [ ] Bug fix (non-breaking change which fixes an issue)
 - [ ] New feature (non-breaking change which adds functionality)